-Here in the nursery we do all kinds things with plants that means we have to tie them up and at the same time not damage the bark or stem of the plant.
+Here in the nursery, we do all kinds of things with plants that mean we have to tie them up and at the same time not damage the bark or stem of the plant.

 If you’re like me and like Training Beautiful Flowering Shrubs into Single Stem Trees, this stuff is also good for that.
-It makes the job so much easier!

 The one that I have in my front yard is spectacular and I have hundreds of them in the nursery that we are training.

 I found it at my local True Value Hardware store so I’m hoping that it’s readily available in your area as well.

 This stuff is just like that so it stays on the spool and doesn’t get all tangled up in the garage or tool shed, it’s easy to cut with a small pair of wire cuttings or garden shears.

 Is this kind of information useful to you?
 Tell me with a comment below.

 Fred Dempster says

 Maybe you can help me search… I have some old bushes that are top-heavy, and thus the limbs are spreading out … I’d like to tie them to see if I can continue to nurture back to health… not sure if just a jute or something else.